WAKE UP

 OUT OF BED IN 15 SECONDS

-Now that you know how important breathing is, you can choose to jump out of bed in 15 seconds anyway and start with a moment to yourself.
-A moment of conscious breathing to start the day in tranquillity.
-It’s one of the best ways to reduce stress, improve your focus and concentration, increase your energy levels by increasing the flow of oxygen to your cells so you can stay focused on your goals, priorities and what’s most important in your life every day.
+Now that you know how important breathing is, you can choose to jump out of bed in 15 second and start with a moment to yourself.
+Take a moment of conscious breathing to start the day in tranquillity.
+It’s one of the best ways to reduce stress, improve your focus and concentration, increase your energy levels by increasing the flow of oxygen to your cells so you can stay focused on your goals, on your priorities and on what’s most important in your life every day.

 One of the great things about the breathing is getting people out of their heads and into their bodies – Wim Hof